Perhaps you have recently been on holiday to Mallorca and, like many others, have fallen in love with this beautiful Mediterranean island?

 Why consider Mallorca?

 Let’s start with the good stuff.
-‘The Sunday Times’ of London declared Mallorca to be the best place to live in the world.
-The natural beauty, pleasant climate, transport links, infrastructure and international communities make it an obvious choice.
+‘The Sunday Times’ of London declared the Mallorcan capital to be the best place to live in the world.
+And the island’s natural beauty, pleasant climate, transport links, infrastructure and international communities make it an obvious choice.
 It’s not a hard sell.

 If you still need convincing, just take a look at our feature about Why Mallorca is the number 1 place to live in the world.